-At this time, there is no evidence that pet dogs, cats, food, or food packaging have been a source of infection to other animals or humans.
+At this time, there is no evidence that pet dogs, cats, food, or food packaging have been a source of infection.

 Here's what else you might need to know about coronavirus and COVID-19 in dogs and cats.
 In particular, we note that the World Small Animal Veterinary Association (WSAVA) has issued a very helpful advisory document available at WSAVA Advisory Document which is regularly updated, and could assist in answering questions, including a specific Q&A.

 The Centers for Disease Control and Prevention reports that there are seven coronaviruses that can infect people.
 Four types occur commonly all over the world and cause symptoms similar to those caused by the common cold.
 The other types of human coronavirus are more serious and include the new SARS-CoV-2 that causes COVID-19.

 Signs of coronavirus in humans are similar to those seen in people with influenza, including fever, loss of energy and coughing.
 More serious infections can cause pneumonia and other severe health issues.

 Should I Be Worried If My Pet Is Coughing?